gulistaneraza01/Chat-App/README.md

 # ChatAppJs

 A microservices-based real-time chat application with a React (Vite + Tailwind) client and Node.js services for user management, chat/messaging (with Socket.IO), and email notifications.
-Local infra includes RabbitMQ (for future use) and MailHog for catching emails.
-Kafka is used between services for mail events.
+Local infra includes Kafka (message broker) and MailHog for catching emails.

 ## Monorepo structure